oktadev/okta-blog/_source/_posts/2022-01-13-node-deploy-to-heroku.md

 module.exports.userRoutes = userRoutes;
 ```

 This file is where the magic from the Okta OIDC middleware shines.
-In your route definition, you are passing in the `oidc.ensureAuthenticated` middleware.
+You are passing in the `oidc.ensureAuthenticated` middleware in your route definition.
 This function will reroute unauthenticated users to the login route you defined in your `app.js` file.
-Because you didn't explicitly set this parameter it will direct the user to `/login` and trigger the authentication flow.
-The model is passed to the view here also contains some information about the user that you will display to the user when they land on this page.
+Because you didn't explicitly set this parameter, it will direct the user to `/login` and trigger the authentication flow.
+The model is passed to the view here also contains some information about the user that you will display when they land on this page.

-### Write some Client Code
+### Write your frontend code

 Now you can write some client code.
 By default, the express-generator sets up some views using `jade`.
 Jade is a templating engine for Node.js.
 The language incorporates some conditionals and flow controls to make templating HTML from your model easier.
-The syntax is fairly simple to learn and there are many HTML to jade converters out there.
+The syntax is pretty simple to learn, and there are many HTML to jade converters out there.

-Open the `layout.jade` file that was generated with your project and replace the code with the following.
+Open the `layout.jade` file that was generated with your project and replace the code with the following:

 ```jade
 doctype html